alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

             list the contents
             list the solutions
             plan tasks
             explore the problems
             select a main problem
                 fear of update dependencies
             list titles
                 update software
                     the main way to work with updates softwares the easyest way to update your software solution
                     dont have bugs in production anymore, use unit tests have updated softwares, use unit tests
                     dont discovery bugs in production, use unit tests select 3 titles
-        update the article with the new points title
+        update the article with the new points done
+                title
                 intro to problem
             name of sections
+                intro
+                Prevent bugs in production
+                    libraries to unit test to JAVA
+                    Isolating a unit test with mocks
+                Use Junit and EasyMock
+                    Implement using TDD
+                    Create a unit test
+                    EasyMock Detailed
+                Benefits using unit tests